 The Guaviare Peace Network is a project created between campesino (rural farmers) communities in San José del Guaviare, One Earth Future’s PASO Colombia program, and the University of Notre Dame.
-Based on the model and experience developed in the Rural Alternative Schools (ERA), the Guaviare Peace Network develops a program to create markets and generate income for 1,200 ex-coca growers families registered in the National Comprehensive Program for the Substitution of Illicit Crops (PNIS) in Guaviare.
+Based on the model and experience developed in the Rural Alternative Schools (ERAs), the Guaviare Peace Network develops a program to create markets and generate income for 1,200 ex-coca growers families in Guaviare.
 The network proposes a model that leverages the assets and resources of local groups to promote collaborative work among different actors in the territory, allowing communities to participate in the sustainable development of their regions, as partners

 This model is based on the organizational development of local communities by helping them identify and agree upon strategic actions that support long-term rural development in their territories.
 In order to strengthen community initiatives' capacity for agricultural production, collective productive infrastructure, marketing networks, and organizational skills, PASO Colombia supports the development of community initiatives with training, technical assistance, inputs, investment, and payment for work.

 The University of Notre Dame monitors the process to assess how this collective, micro-focused model built alongside communities, can foster economic development and the restoration of social fabric in territories traditionally affected by illicit crops.